acgetchell/mundus-atrox/src/journals/sixth.md

 2. *CoralKing* shin kicks a Goblin and deals 7 damage, killing it!
 3. *Steve* misses something.
 4. *Calmul* misses something else.
 5. A Wolf ridden by a Bugbear (later we find out this is "King Grol") moves outside to attack us from behind.
-An unseen attacker hits Actius and knocks him unconscious.
+An unseen attacker hits *Actias* and knocks him unconscious.
 A crossbow bolt is seen in his back.
 6. *Tysnera* casts Mage Armor on herself.
 7. *Viker* casts something and misses.
 8. *Wulrif* hides behind the outside tree and actively investigates the area, finding the Drow.